- Agricultural & Environmental Sciences

 Q. Is it currently legal to grow medical marijuana in Louisiana?

-Q. Where can I get a copy of the Act?
+Q. Where can I get a copy of the rules and regulations?

 Q. What is the role of Louisiana Department of Agriculture and Forestry (LDAF)?

-Q. Who are the Licensees that will be given permits to grow and cultivate medical marijuana?
+Q. Who has the license to grow and cultivate medical marijuana and their contact information?